LLNL/magpie/doc/README.spark.md

 - For versions < 1.0.0 and versions >= 1.2.0, a patch can be applied
   directly to startup scripts, not needing a recompilation of source.

-  You can find patches for these versions in the patches/spark/ directory with the suffice "alternate.patch".
+  You can find patches for these versions in the `patches/spark/` directory with the suffice "alternate.patch".

   For atleast Spark version 1.0.0 (possibly a few versions newer than it), patch for startup scripts and code is required, a recompilation of source is required.

-  Patches for these versions can be found in the patches/spark/ directory.
+  Patches for these versions can be found in the `patches/spark/` directory.

-- If MAGPIE_NO_LOCAL_DIR support is desired, patches in patches/spark/
+- If MAGPIE_NO_LOCAL_DIR support is desired, patches in `patches/spark/`
   with the "no-local-dir.patch" suffix in the filename can be found for support.
-See README.no-local-dir for more details.
+See README.no-local-dir.md for more details.

 Spark Troubleshooting
 ---------------------